 Symptoms include —

-Those most at risk for a vitamin K deficiency include people with chronic malnutrition, those with alcohol dependency, and anyone with health conditions that limit absorption of dietary vitamins.
+Those most at risk for a deficiency include people with chronic malnutrition, those with alcohol dependency, and anyone with health conditions that limit absorption of dietary vitamins.

 How much, and what kind, does an adult need?

-Adults and children who eat a balanced diet that include the foods listed below will obtain enough vitamin K, and do not need supplementation.
-People who may benefit from supplemental vitamin K are babies (who usually get a shot of vitamin K at birth) and those with digestive diseases.
+Adults and children who eat a balanced diet that include the foods listed below will obtain enough it, and do not need supplementation.

 How much does a child need?

-In an effort to prevent “hemorrhagic disease of newborn,” also known as vitamin K deficiency bleeding or VKDB, a vitamin K1 injection may be given to newborns and young infants.
+In an effort to prevent “hemorrhagic disease of newborn,” also known as its deficiency bleeding or VKDB, a vitamin K1 injection may be given to newborns and young infants.
 Otherwise, food sources should fill any daily needs.

 How do you get enough from foods?